fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 interface created by Fobnail Token.
 This is `systemd-networkd`, but in Busybox userspace it would have to be something else.
-It should be noted that configuration should be done on hotplug event, simply using `ifconfig` may be unreliable
+It should be noted that configuration should be done on hotplug event, simply using `ifconfig` may be unreliable because:

-- it won't work if Fobnail Token isn't already plugged in
+* It won't work if Fobnail Token isn't already plugged in.
-- it won't work if Fobnail Token is plugged out and back in
+* It won't work if Fobnail Token is plugged out and back in.

 Hotplug detection and interface setup could be implemented in [Fobnail Attester](https://github.com/fobnail/fobnail-attester) through Netlink.